Finder makes money from featured partners, but editorial opinions are our own.

 3. Apply

 Apply to your top choices online.
-The application process takes less than 10 minutes and while it varies from lender to lender, overall you’ll be asked for details such as your full name, contact information, employer, job title, income and housing situation.
+The application process takes less than 10 minutes.
+Be prepared to share personal information, such as your full name, contact details, employer, job title, income and housing situation.

 4. Get pre-approved